aman-raza/nutrifrnd/README.md

 ## Overview

-Welcome to web page of nutrifrnd.
+Welcome to the web page of nutrifrnd.

 Our whole website is made using HTML, CSS and Javascript.